graphprotocol/support/README.md

 to help you be productive.

-## Encountered an bug on the Hosted Service?
+## Encountered a bug on the Hosted Service?

 Please [file a bug here](https://github.com/graphprotocol/support/issues/new?labels=bug).